datacabinet/datacabinet.github.io/Readme.md

 ### **Import Project**
+Import project takes a project ID and does the following:
+- Copies all the files
+- Installs all packages
+- IF there is a runnable file called import_init.sh in the base directory of the project, it runs that file.

 There are two ways to import a project from someone else:
 #### Method 1: Directly using the project id.
 Get the id of the project from the sharer and use the import button.
 You will have to choose the name of the project and a password for the Jupyter notebook in Step 2.
 The import project button will be disabled until the hard drive is connected.